 Booking: purchase and play at your leisure

 All players log into a shared link.
 Whoever purchases the game is automatically assigned as the detective.
-The other platers are forensic investigators.
-Players will have different information appear on the screen and will need to communicate to affectively solve together.
+The other players are forensic investigators.
+Players will have different information appear on the screen and will need to communicate to effectively solve together.

 Teams need to set up their own communication (via Zoom or any other platform).